MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 | DistinctCount      | Returns the number of distinct values for the specified property.| SELECT DistinctCount(@”device.ipAddress”) AS distinctIPaddresses  |
 | Sum                | Returns the total sum of values for a specified numeric property, across all events which meet the condition. | SELECT Sum(@”totalAmount”) AS totalSpending  |

-- After GROUPBY, select a property or an expression.
+- After **GROUPBY**, select a property or an expression.
 This property/expression is evaluated for every event processed.
 Events evaluated to the same value in GROUPBY are aggregated into a single value.
-- **The WHEN statement is optional.** After WHEN, you may type a Boolean expression.
-Only events matching this condition are considered in the aggregation.
-Others will be ignored.
+- **The **WHEN** statement is optional.** After **WHEN**, you may type a Boolean expression.
+Only events matching this condition are considered in the aggregation; other events are ignored.

 > [!NOTE]
 > The time window over which you’d like to observe the velocity is specified when you reference the velocity from a rule, not in the velocity definition itself.